July broke a record for Sacramento heat. How hot was it?

 That’s never happened before in records dating back to 1877 for downtown Sacramento, according to the National Weather Service.

-And it’s only going to get worse this week – especially the further north you get up in the Sacramento Valley.
+And it’s only going to get worse this week – especially the farther north you get up in the Sacramento Valley.

 Tuesday is expected to bring high temperatures of 106 to Sacramento.
 The worst will come in Redding, which could see the mercury spike at 116 or more Tuesday afternoon.